nuncjo/Delver/README.md

 Delver
 ========================

-Programmatic web browser/crawler in Python.
-Alternative to Machanize, RoboBrowser, MechanicalSoup and others.
+Programmatic web browser/crawler in Python. **Alternative to Mechanize, RoboBrowser, MechanicalSoup** and others.
 Strict power of Request and Lxml.
 Some features and methods usefull in scraping "out of the box".

 - [Basic examples](#basic-examples)